|How compiled||Based on third party data|

 (The processes for finding out about uses and users, and their views on the statistical products.)

-Information on users’ needs for, and perceptions of, the population estimates is collected in a number of ways:
+Information on users’ needs for, and perceptions of, the population estimates is collected in several ways:

-- user groups, for example, the Central and Local Information Partnership; and the Population and Migration Statistics Inter-Departmental Strategy Group - allowing key users to comment on existing plans and to put forward changes in their requirements
+user groups, for example, the Central and Local Information Partnership and the Population and Migration Statistics Inter-Departmental Strategy Group, which allows the important users to comment on existing plans and to put forward changes in their requirements

-- user events, such as the Local Insight Reference Panels: open to a range of users, and held in different parts of the country to encourage discussion on plans and existing products
+user events, such as the Local Insight Reference Panels, which are open to a range of users and held in different parts of the country to encourage discussion on plans and existing products

 From 2014 onwards, evidence collected through these methods is brought together in November of each year to inform an update of the Population Estimates User Requirements report, with a view to implementing any required changes in the following year’s release, where possible.